akansha-karmarkar/akansha-karmarkar/README.md

 ## ✦ About Me

-I'm a **Data Analyst & Scientist** based in Denton, TX, with 3+ years of experience turning complex datasets into decisions that actually move the needle.
-My background spans **machine learning, ETL engineering, SQL optimization, and business intelligence** — and I've worked across airline operations, healthcare pricing, and education technology.
+I'm a **Data Analyst & Scientist** based in Denton, TX, with 4+ years of experience turning complex datasets into decisions that actually move the needle.
+My background spans **machine learning, ETL engineering, SQL optimization, and business intelligence** and I've worked across airline operations, healthcare pricing, and education technology.

 I started in electronics engineering in Nagpur, India, which gave me a systems-thinking foundation.
 I then moved to the US to complete my **MS in Advanced Data Analytics at the University of North Texas (GPA: 3.8/4.0)**.
 Currently, I'm at **Bright Mind Enrichment** deploying LLM-driven automation and real-time Power BI dashboards.
 Before that, I processed **50M+ baggage records** at American Airlines and cut SQL query times by **30–40%** at Accenture.

-I'm actively seeking **Data Analyst · Data Scientist · ML Engineer** roles where I can solve hard problems with data.
+I'm actively seeking **Data Analyst · Data Scientist · Analytics Engineer · BI Analyst · ML Engineer** roles where I can solve hard problems with data.

 ---